eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

 ## Some Architectures and Developments

 Here's an (obviously) abbreviated history of Transformer-based models in NLP[^1] in (roughly) chronological order.
-Note that I also worth cover some other non-Transformer-based models, because I think they illuminate the history of NLP.
+I also cover some other non-Transformer-based models, because I think they illuminate the history of NLP.

 1. word2vec and GloVe
    * These were the first instances of word embeddings pre-trained on large amounts of